rednaksiii/brightapp/README.md

 ```
 lib/
 ├── main.dart                   # Entry point of the app
 ├── routes.dart                 # Defines the app's navigation routes
 ├── pages/                      # Contains individual screens of the app
 │   ├── home_page.dart          # Home page with user details and feed
 │   ├── login_page.dart         # Login page for authentication
+│   ├── profile_page.dart       # Profile page displaying the user's infomation
+│   ├── controller_wrapper.dart # Wrapper page managing the bottom navigation
 │   └── register_page.dart      # Registration page for new users
 ├── controlers/                 # Custom widgets used throughout the app
 │    └── auth_controller.dart   # Controller for handling authentication
 └── widgets/                    # Custom widgets used throughout the app
     └── post_item.dart          # Widget for displaying individual posts in the feed (not added yet)

 ```